dauss75/UIC_DR_LCL_GEx/Methods/README.md

    ![Screenshot](figure/figure5.png)

 ---
 below is Mike's notes:
 ---

- Describe the threshold that
-will be used determine significance (FDR levels).
+.
 Address how the repeated measures are being treated for analysis.
 Collapsing into a mean vs. fitted into a mixed model that takes into account the correlation between repeated measures.